This guide will provide some easy steps, hints, tips, and tricks to playing your new steel tongue drum, and getting the most from your new instrument

-When you strike to or more notes at exactly the same time, you will be creating and playing a ‘chord’.
+When you strike two or more notes at exactly the same time, you will be creating and playing a ‘chord’.

-Chances are you have heard of chords, guitar players refer to them all of the time.
-Well, hit any two notes at exactly the same time on your tongue drum and you have played a chord yourself.
+Chances are you have heard of chords, guitar players refer to them all the time.
+Well, hit any two notes at precisely the same time on your tongue drum and you have played a chord yourself.

 Yes. that is the very first question I asked myself when I first started playing these types of instruments.
 And do you know, right now, at this moment in time, it doesn’t matter.

-By all means, at a later date do some research, and understand the various chords that are available on your scale, but for the time being, enjoy finding them.
+By all means, at a later date do some research and understand the various chords available on your scale, but for the time being, enjoy finding them.

-If you are dextrous enough to use your thumb and index finger on each hand to locate and play four notes at the same time, the combinations rise again.
+If you are dextrous enough to use your thumb and index finger on each hand to locate and play four notes simultaneously, the combinations rise again.

-Whether you are playing a good-sounding chord or a bad sounding one, you will be able to identify these in your preference.
+Whether you are playing a good-sounding chord or a bad-sounding one, you can identify these in your preference.